HR General Administrative and University Policies

-- If indicated, deliver shock by pressing the button.
+- If indicated, deliver a shock by pressing the button.

 - Continue care per AED.

-- After three (3) shocks, device will prompt to check for pulse (or for breathing or signs of circulations) and if absent, start CPR.
+- After three (3) shocks, the device will prompt to check for a pulse (or for breathing or signs of circulations) and if absent, start CPR.

 - When defibrillator arrives: